johny1614/RxVision/README.md

 ---

 ## TODO / Planned improvements
-Tak na teraz:
-- Sprawdzenie czy obecne zmiany nie wprowadzily jakiegos regresu na devtoolsie
-- Testy z devtoolsem
-- Testy z iframem
-- Wrzucenie liby do tego reposa (appliera na razie nie)
-- Research odnosnie appliera kolejny - moze ai juz dzisiaj to ogarnia, moze copilot to umie?
+- Documentation about Iframe usage
+- IFrame tests - another demo-app this time with iframe
+- Research about automatic applying of addRxVisionEmission (maybe AI is better now, before aider was the closes but no cigar).
+- Stop button - to let the emissions be stopped from going to the extension
+- Test on a 1000+ emissions and many streams (performance)

 Bugs:
-- On F12 last tick is stuck when going into custom range and later back to full range
+- Sometimes selecting range is buggy - there is 0 ms (maybe after we go back to Full range?)

 UI analysis/improvements:
-- Dott lines of streams + po lewej stronie pewnie tez by sie przydaly moze?
-- Może nie pozwalać na zmiane rozmiaru panelu z lewej na wiekszy niz wszystkie streamy? - bo pojawia się problem z tym jak zrobimy duzo mniejsca z lewej i potem zwężamy body

-Bugs:
-- Sometimes selecting range is buggy - there is 0 ms (maybe after we go back to Full range?)

-- Design changes
-  - Colorful lozenge with name of stream on left
+- Dot lines of streams - maybe on the left split pane side too?
+Maybe different design?
-  - Gentle horizontal line for every stream
-  - Vertical stacking of emissions
-  - +x icon when vertical stacking is sussy
-- Play/pause/stop panel (To analyze how it should looks like and works)
-- rxVisLibNew project - it should be in this repo as a library pipeline that upgrades it on npm
-- rxVisUser - it should be as demo/angular + maybe give react one for fun huh?
+- Maybe don't let left pane to be bigger than the longest stream name?
-- Selecting markers - and displaying them in a sidebar (to analyze UI/UX)
+- Selecting markers - and displaying them in a right sidebar?
 - Exporting data as JSON
 - Importing data from JSON
 - Exporting to Image/PDF
+- Approach of not rerendering all markers components but only changing their positions when possible
 - Stream based on different streams (with particular rxjs pipe)
-- X-markers in a stairway fashion
 - Dark mode (toggler && auto based on system theme or maybe time of day?)
-- Approach of not rerendering all markers components but only changing their positions when possible
-- Test on a lot of emissions (performance)
 - Ability to hide stream
-- Ability to stop getting more emissions
-- Movie with demo of usage

 ## Project Structure